h3xx/vim-shitespace/README.md

 ## Configuration

-Shitespace is on by default.
-Copy and modify these to your `~/.vimrc` to tweak how Shitespace works:
+Copy and modify these default values to your `~/.vimrc` to tweak how Shitespace works:

     let g:shitespaceDefaultOn = 1
     let g:shitespaceColor = 'red'